 Everyone who successfully completes the training will receive a certificate of completion.

-Some new facilitators will not know other local people interested in starting a meeting.
+Some new Facilitators will not know other local people interested in starting a meeting.
 Until new participants walk through the door of their new meeting they might be carrying the entire burden of finding rooms, organising materials and promoting the meeting.
-Many successful meetings have begun with just a facilitator and a vision, but it can be hard work and is sometimes overwhelming.
+Many successful meetings have begun with just a Facilitator and a vision, but it can be hard work and is sometimes overwhelming.

 If other people can be found who are interested in helping get a meeting started, it will be more enjoyable and likely to succeed.

-If collaborators can be found, the section of this manual on 'Setting up a meeting' (see pg.
+If collaborators can be found, the section of the manual on ‘Setting up a meeting’ (see pg.
 9) could be copied and discussed with the new team.
-If the facilitator empowers others to sort out issues, they can themselves focus on the learning around facilitation.
+If the Facilitator empowers others to sort out issues, they can themselves focus on the learning around facilitation.
 If there are several people, it is better to break down the tasks so for example one person looks for premises and another works out the best ways to promote the meeting.